 Content Description: This course provides students with work experience in a field related to their interests.
 Goals are typically set cooperatively by the student, teacher and employer (although students are not necessarily paid).
 This course may include classroom activities as well, involving further study of the field or discussion regarding experiences that students encounter in the workplace.
+Students have quarterly projects to complete for credit.
 There is some paperwork that needs to be filled out prior to being enrolled in this class.
+New for 25-26: Seniors will be allowed to work during 6th & 7th periods and Juniors will be allowed to work during 7th period.